rh-ssa-demos/agentic-ai-enabled-ran/steps-to-run-on-openshift.md

 ## 7. Deploy MCP Forecast Agent

-The MCP Forecast Agent is responsible for handling predictive processing using the models stored in S3.
+The MCP Forecast Agent is responsible for handling predictive processing using the trained models based on kubeflow-pipelines stored in S3.

 ### Create required secrets